-- Have enough staff employed to cover the ratio of 2 staff per 1 child and 1 wake in staff. - Ensure that each member of staff undergoes a comprehensive induction during the first 2 weeks of their employment - Prepare, develop and implement an ongoing staff training policy, which is reviewed on an ongoing basis - Provide time off for staff to attend any relevant training and obtain appropriate professional qualifications. - Ensure staff are trained in the following as a minimum: - (i) Behaviour management including de-escalation and physical intervention - (ii) How to communicate with children and young people with disabilities i.e. use of specific communication systems such as Makaton, PECS etc - (iii) Positive Behaviour Support - (iv) Meeting the needs of children and young people with specific medical needs

-- (v) child protection and safeguarding
+- Have enough staff employed to cover the ratio of 1 staff per 1 child and 1 wake in staff. - Ensure that each member of staff undergoes a comprehensive induction during the first 2 weeks of their employment - Prepare, develop and implement an ongoing staff training policy, which is reviewed on an ongoing basis - Provide time off for staff to attend any relevant training and obtain appropriate professional qualifications. - Ensure staff are trained in the following as a minimum: - (i) Behaviour management including de-escalation and physical intervention - (ii) Positive Behaviour Support - (iii) Meeting the needs of children and young people with specific medical needs - (iv) child protection and safeguarding - (v) counter-bullying

-- (vi) counter-bullying

-- (vii) reporting and recording
+- (vi) reporting and recording

-- (viii) health and safety
+- (vii) health and safety

-- (ix) fire safety
+- (viii) fire safety

-- (x) first aid
+- (ix) first aid

-- (xi) administration of medication
+- (x) administration of medication

-- (xii) food hygiene
+- (xi) food hygiene

-- (xiii) child sexual exploitation
+- (xii) child sexual exploitation

-- (xiv) equality and diversity
+- (xiii) equality and diversity

-- (xv) COSHH
+- (xiv) COSHH

-- (xvi) complaints and whistle blowing
+- (xv) complaints and whistle blowing